-"The ladies are come! the ladies! and no-

-body at home but I and the dame," cried Rebecca; and her news seemed to be received with nearly as much vexation by her father as it was related with agony by herself.
+"The ladies are come! the ladies! and nobody at home but I and the dame," cried Rebecca; and her news seemed to be received with nearly as much vexation by her father as it was related with agony by herself.

-"They will dodge the brats, and put them

-out," he growled in his deepest tone: " after all the pains I meant to take to-day, the little things will be out in their Bibles, though they can say it all with me.
+"They will dodge the brats, and put them out," he growled in his deepest tone: "after all the pains I meant to take to-day, the little things will be out in their Bibles, though they can say it all with me.
 The Faas and Draper will not be there, however; only the soberer sort of children."

 He was mistaken.
-The gipsy pupils were present with the rest, and formed a part of the class which Matilda had collected around her, and when Maina had conected around her, and whom she was now engaged in examining.
+The gipsy pupils were present with the rest, and formed a part of the class which Matilda had collected around her, and whom she was now engaged in examining.